danmilneusw/02-Audio/README.md

 - Learn how to profile audio

 ## Tutorial
 1. Open the Unity project **02 - Unity Audio Optimisation**.
+Do task 2 while it loads.
 2. Open **02 - Visualising Audio.ipynb** in VS Code.
-Set the file path to an audio file.
 Run the code to visualise the audio.
-Assess what the highest frequencies might be and test different sampling rates.
+Assess what the highest frequencies might be and test how different sampling rates affect the quality.
 3. Profile the project: Open the Profiler (Windows > Analysis > Profiler).
 Add the Profiler Module for Audio (Inside the profiler go to Profiler Modules and tick Audio).
 Set the view to Detailed.
 Copy the information from the audio profiler, like shown here:

-Also take note of the time per frame on the CPU usage, like shown here:
-- Time per Frame: 5.71 ms

-Total Audio Sources: 41
+Total Audio Sources: 41<br>
-Playing Audio Sources: 38
+Playing Audio Sources: 38<br>
-Paused Audio Sources: 3
+Paused Audio Sources: 3<br>
-Audio Clip Count: 8
+Audio Clip Count: 8<br>
-Audio Voices: 38
+Audio Voices: 38<br>
-Total Audio CPU: 1.3 %
+Total Audio CPU: 1.3 %<br>
-DSP CPU: 0.7 %
+DSP CPU: 0.7 %<br>
-Streaming CPU: 0.0 %
+Streaming CPU: 0.0 %<br>
-Other CPU: 0.6 %
+Other CPU: 0.6 %<br>
-Total Audio Memory: 46.5 MB
+Total Audio Memory: 46.5 MB<br>
-Streaming File Memory: 0 B
+Streaming File Memory: 0 B<br>
-Streaming Decode Memory: 0 B
+Streaming Decode Memory: 0 B<br>
-Sample Sound Memory: 45.1 MB
+Sample Sound Memory: 45.1 MB<br>
-Other Memory: 1.4 MB
+Other Memory: 1.4 MB<br>

-Total Audio Sources: 41
-Playing Audio Sources: 38
-Paused Audio Sources: 3
-Audio Clip Count: 8
-Audio Voices: 38
-Total Audio CPU: 5.0 %
-DSP CPU: 4.3 %
-Streaming CPU: 0.0 %
-Other CPU: 0.7 %
-Total Audio Memory: 4.4 MB
-Streaming File Memory: 0 B
-Streaming Decode Memory: 0 B
-Sample Sound Memory: 0 B
-Other Memory: 2.4 MB

 <div align="center">
   <a href="Images\01 - Audio Profiler.png" target="_blank">